veit/python-basics-tutorial/docs/types/numbers/index.rst

 ----------------------------

-More advanced numerical functions such as trigonometry, as well as some useful constants, are not built into Python, but are provided in a standard module called :doc:`math <python3:library/math>`. :doc:`Module </modules/index>` will be explained in more detail later.
+More advanced numerical functions such as trigonometry, as well as some useful variables, are not built into Python, but are provided in a standard module called :doc:`math <python3:library/math>`. :doc:`Module </modules/index>` will be explained in more detail later.
 For now, suffice it to say that you need to make the maths functions available in this section by importing ``math``: